programmfabrik/fylr-gitbook/for-system-administrators/migration/backup.md

       --size=100                   Size of .json files.
       --compression=0              0: no compression, 1: speed, 9: best.
 Only valid for default backupformat.
       --continue                   Set to true, to continue.
 Only valid for default backupformat.
+      --purge                      Set to true, to delete the target directory and all files before the backup.
       --all-versions               Set to true, to request all versions of an object.
       --include=STRING             Filter regexp to include objecttypes.
       --retry-max-count=10         Number of retries for failed requests with network problems.